MewsSystems/developers/Readme.md

 - **Breakpoints**: Mobile-first responsive design

 ### Styling Architecture
-- **Co-located Styles**: Styled components are kept within the same files as their React components rather than being split into separate style files.
-This decision was made to maintain better component cohesion, improve developer experience by keeping related code together, and reduce the overhead of managing multiple files for simple component styling.
+- **Co-located Styles**: Styled components are kept in separate files alongside their React components to maintain better component cohesion, improve developer experience by keeping related code together, and facilitate maintenance.
 This approach works well for this application's scope and complexity.

 ### Bundle Analysis
 ```bash